h-a-t-zz/ISAF/README.md

 root@b9300915e6ad:~# curl -sSL https://cli.openfaas.com | sh # Not cool :/
 ```

-- Change permissions of docker.sock for the sack of this PoC. :warning:Do not do this in a production environment:bomb:
+- Change permissions of docker.sock for the sack of this PoC. :warning: Do not do this in a production environment :bomb:

 ```bash
 chmod 777 /var/run/docker.sock
 ```

 - Upload ISAF.iynb to your Jupyter instance, and press play! \o/

 # Stack built upon:

 | Name       | Link                                       | License                   |
 |------------|--------------------------------------------|---------------------------|
 |    Clair   | https://github.com/coreos/clair            |        Apache License 2.0 |